DOT Physical: Diabetes

 Is Insulin Use a Deal-Breaker?

-Previously, insulin use was a big red flag for commercial driving, but things have evolved.
-The FMCSAregistration.com.
+Previously, insulin use was a big red flag for commercial driving, but things have evolved—the FMCSAregistration.com.
 FMCSA (Federal Motor Carrier Safety Administration) now allows insulin-using diabetic drivers to operate commercial vehicles interstate, but there are guidelines.

 For instance, a trucker on insulin will need an ITDM Assessment Form, completed by their treating clinician, proving their condition is well-managed.
 The process involves a bit of extra paperwork and medical proof, but it's no longer the barrier it once was.